storj/docs/app/(docs)/dcs/api/s3/object-versioning/page.md

 1. Login to the Storj web console
 2. Navigate to the desired project
 3. You will be prompted to enable object versioning for the project

-{% callout type="warning"  %}
-Object versioning is currently in open beta and may not be suitable for all production environments.
-{% /callout %}

 ## How does object versioning work?